The aim of project activities at the Rule of Law Centre is

 During the project, 50 university teachers and 20 instructors at the CFJJ will be trained.
 The project focuses in particular on educating women and on identifying various gendered perceptions.
 In addition to university students, the training will benefit judges, prosecutors and criminal investigators.
 The project will indirectly benefit approximately 500 people.

-The development of the quality of rule of law education is based on UNODC modules, the use of which the project aims to promote as part of the teaching activities of the university and the Legal Training Centre.
+The development of the quality of rule of law education is based on UNODC modules, the use of which the project aims to promote as part of the teaching activities of the universities and the Legal Training Centre.
 The UNODC modules are introduced on the UNODC website.

 The Rule of Law Centre will provide the project with its expertise based on locally identified needs.
 Two rule of law clinics are planned for the project, one per each year of project implementation.
 If needed, it is possible to implement an extra clinic.
 Three experts will participate in the clinic activities.
 During the implementation, clinic experts can also offer the necessary support to the beneficiaries of the project remotely.